staticapps/staticapps.org/articles/authentication-and-authorization/index.md

 your development time up with unreasonable security constraints.
 If a user tries to hack your application and in the process destroys their own user account data, that's not a problem.
 It's only when actions might affect, compromise, or destroy the data of other users that you need to worry.

+That said, think twice about who should own which data.
+In lots of websites there's data **about** a user that affects how the site owners, their servers and their customer service agents will act:

+* Email addresses.
+* Payment history.
+* Premium subscription level and expiration date.
+* Confirmed orders' shipping addresses.
+* You can probably think of more.

+So even though this data is **about** a user, it shouldn't be considered **theirs** in authorization context.

 ### Temporary Revocable Access Credentials